ONS-Innovation/keh-digital-landscape/mkdocs/docs/components/projects/index.md

 ## Filtering System

-The component includes an advanced filtering system allowing users to filter projects by:
+The component includes an advanced filtering system allowing users to filter projects by multiple criteria.
+The filtering interface utilises the reusable [FilterGroup](filterGroup.md) component to create consistent, collapsible filter sections for each category:

 ### Project Stage
 Filter by development stages (Active Support, Development, Unsupported)